-In the state of California, it is important to be aware of domestic violence laws and how to protect you and your loved ones.
-Sadly, many families are affected by domestic violence, which can include physical, sexual or emotional abuse.
+In the state of California, it is important to be aware of domestic violence laws and how to protect yourself and your loved ones.
+Regrettably, numerous families experience the impact of domestic violence, encompassing various forms of abuse such as physical, sexual, and emotional.
 If you are a victim of domestic violence, it is important to speak with an attorney who can help you protect yourself and your loved ones.
 Sacramento family law attorney James L. Arrasmith is here to assist you in obtaining the protection you need.
 Contact us at (916) 704-3009.
 Fast help is just a call or a text away.

 We can help you obtain a restraining order to protect your rights and interests.
 With the help of a trained legal advocate, you can take the first steps toward regaining control of your life.
 If you or someone you know is a victim of domestic violence, please seek professional help as soon as possible.